jrhackett/cs4241-final/README.md

 ### Formatting
 -Users can give themselves an avatar for recognition using the Gravatar API.
--Boards are neatly paginated at 10 boards per page -Boards have tags which can be edited by users, and which are displayed alongside other board details.
+-Boards are neatly paginated at 10 boards per page.
+-Boards have tags which can be edited by users, and which are displayed alongside other board details.

 ### Searching